 As dawn broke, the Franks attacked again to stop Rollo from boarding his ships and leaving2.

 The Vikings slaughtered every horse and cow they could find to build a wall of carcasses as protection2.
-The French cavalry couldn’t cross because the stench of blood and rotting meat unnerved the horses2.
+The Frankish cavalry couldn’t cross because the stench of blood and rotting meat unnerved the horses2.
 This stalemate at the Battle of Chartres led Charles the Simple to make peace with Rollo5.

 The end of the battle